ZachBebel/HTML5-Auto-Clicker/README.md

 * **12 tabs = ~120 clicks per second, or _1,000,000 clicks every ~139 minutes_**.

 *If just 1,000 people ran this script as instructed, this campaign would be complete in under 3 hours.
-Please share with your friends to help support this dying campaign!*
+Please share to help support this dying campaign!*